fionn-moran/Assignment3SoftwareDevTools/README.md

 - ScannerInput utility is included for robust user I/0.

 ### Persistence:
-- Functionality to read/write to both JSON and XML.
+- Functionality to read/write to XML.

 ### Gradle plugins:
 - Dokka